protesilaos/my-website/_commentary/2022-02-12-dog-misconceptions.md

   afford that kind of availability?
 * Are you willing to commit a great deal of time to learn the fine details that are essential to your life with a dog?
 Such as why it wants to chew on your shoe all of a sudden?
-(It asks to go out for a piss or to defecate.
+(It asks to go out to urinate or defecate.
 No worries though: it will eventually learn to communicate without becoming destructive.)

 You get the idea: a dog is not a toy, as noted further above.
 The